Laws vary wildly from state to state when it comes to driving under the influence of alcohol or drugs.

 Is there a difference between a DUI and a DWI?

 The short answer: it depends.
 States have different laws, definitions, limits, and terms for DWIs and DUIs.
-Both charges should never between taken lightly, as they both result in serious consequences.
+Both charges should never between taken lightly, as they both result in severe consequences.
 While what a DWI means and how DUI conviction is treated may vary, there are some general truths about each.

 A DUI is an acronym for Driving Under the Influence.
 This is generally assessed by using a breathalyzer test to find the blood alcohol content/blood alcohol concentration or BAC.
 The federal limit is 0.08 percent, but some states have stricter limits.
 For underage drivers, limits are typically set at 0.02 percent.
 However, many states, like Illinois and New York, have adopted zero-tolerance policies for underage drivers.
 Additionally, limits may also be lower for drivers operating a commercial vehicle.

 In some cases, a driver can receive a DUI without taking a breathalyzer test or even if a driver’s BAC is below the legal limit.
-In these cases, the charge is usually based on a field sobriety test or if the officer witnessed weaving and other erratic driving.
+In these cases, the charge is usually based on a field sobriety test or if the arresting officer witnessed weaving and other erratic driving.

 However, many states can also issue a DWI, which stands for Driving While Impaired.
 Typically, the purpose of using a DWI is to charge people who are impaired by substances other than alcohol.
 These substances can be both legal (like prescription or over-the-counter drugs) and illegal.